dj95/chaos-proxy/README.md

 - Customize the [./configs/config.yml](./configs/config.yml)
 - Run `make run` in order to start the server
 - When running the server the running proxy connections can be configured on the fly via an api.
 The api runs on a configured port under `/api`.
-For the documentation take a look at [./api/swagger.yml](./api/swagger.yml) or open the `/doc` route when running in development mode.
+For the documentation take a look at [./api/swagger.yml](./api/swagger.yml) or open the `/doc` route when running in development mode(log_level set to debug).

 ## 🤝 Contributing

 If you are missing features or find some annoying bugs please feel free to submit the as issue and a bugfix with in a pull request :)

+## 🚧 TODO

+- implement udp handler

 ## 📝 License